piersharding/dask-operator/README.md

 metadata:
   name: app-1
 spec:
-  # daemon: true # to force one worker per node
+  # daemon: true # to force one worker per node - excess replicas will not start
   jupyter: true # add a Jupyter notebook server to the cluster
-  replicas: 3 # no. of workers
+  replicas: 5 # no. of workers
   image: daskdev/dask:latest
   jupyterIngress: notebook.dask.local
   schedulerIngress: scheduler.dask.local
   monitorIngress: monitor.dask.local
-  imagePullPolicy: IfNotPresent
+  imagePullPolicy: Always
-  # pass any of the following Pod constructs
+  # pass any of the following Pod Container constructs
   # which will be added to all Pods in the cluster:
   # env:
   # volumes: